 Today marks the anniversary of the passing of Andrew Johnson, perhaps the most-criticized president in American history.

-Johnson had the unfortunate task of succeeding Abraham Lincoln after the 16th president’s assassination.
-Although first popular, Johnson’s term in office went downhill quickly and he barely avoided conviction in the Senate after he was impeached by the House.
+Johnson died from a stroke on July 31, 1875 while visiting his daughter in Tennessee, just months into what he hoped was a political comeback.
+He had the unfortunate task of succeeding Abraham Lincoln after the 16th president’s assassination.
+Although popular at first, Johnson’s term in office went downhill quickly and he barely avoided conviction in the Senate after he was impeached by the House.

 Johnson was born in 1808 in North Carolina.
 He served in the Senate and the House and as governor, and then military governor, of Tennessee.
 It was when he was serving as military governor that Lincoln asked him to replace Hannibal Hamlin as vice president in the 1864 campaign.
-A Democrat, Johnson switched parties for the election.
+Previously a Democrat, Johnson switched parties for the election.

 Already an enigma because of his well-known independent streak and his earlier support of slavery, Johnson turned heads when he was possibly drunk at his own inauguration in 1865.
 (Another theory was that Johnson was ill, since he hadn’t been known for drinking in public.)